Fame (1980 film): Franchise

 Following the film's release, a television spin-off, Fame, aired on the NBC network for two seasons from January 7, 1982, to August 4, 1983.
 The series was then renewed for first-run syndication, and four additional seasons were produced.
 Returning cast members from the film included Lee Curreri, Albert Hague, Gene Anthony Ray and Debbie Allen.
 The show's popularity, particularly in the United Kingdom, led to the formation of a music group, The Kids from "Fame".
 The main vocalists were Allen, Ray, Curerri, Valerie Landsburg, Erica Gimpel, Carlo Imperato, and Lori Singer.
 In 1982, the band released two albums, The Kids from "Fame" and The Kids from "Fame" Again, which were largely successful in the United Kingdom.
 The band members also went on tour, performing as their characters live on stage.
 After the series was renewed, The Kids from "Fame" produced three additional albums, all of which proved less successful and resulted in the band members parting ways to pursue other projects.
+As the series had been in production at the time of MGM's spinoff from Turner Entertainment, MGM retained the rights to the Fame intellectual property.

 In 1987, producer David De Silva announced he was developing a stage version of the film.
-Fame – the Musical was the first professional production at the Coconut Grove Playhouse in Miami in 1988.
+Fame the Musical was the first professional production at the Coconut Grove Playhouse in Miami in 1988.
 The show then played at the Walnut Street Theatre in Philadelphia from March 25 through April 29, 1989.
 The musical has since been produced in over 25 countries.

 In 1997, MGM Television produced a second series inspired by the film.
 Fame L.A., created by Richard B. Lewis, focused on the lives of several students attending a drama and dance school in Los Angeles.
 The series featured Christian Kane, Roselyn Sánchez, William R. Moses, and Lesli Margherita in starring roles.
 It aired in syndication from October 19, 1997, to March 21, 1998.